Skill Demand Index

 Jobs Analyzed

-Most employers want Field Marketing at basic competency with practical application.
+Most employers want Field Marketing at hands-on daily use, not textbook knowledge.

 Overview